 Methods

-Details regarding the UAW-GM cohort mortality study have been described extensively in previous publications.(10,11,22–24) Here, we describe the methods in brief.
+Details regarding the UAW-GM cohort mortality study have been described extensively in previous publications (10,11,22–24).
+Here, we describe the methods in brief.

 Study Population: The present study of the UAW-GM cohort includes all hourly workers identified through company records at three automobile manufacturing plants in Michigan who worked for at least three years and were hired between January 1 1938 and December 31 1981.
 After excluding the 4% of subjects missing more than half of their employment history, 38 549 were included in this analysis.
 Follow-up for mortality now extends from 1941 to 2015, 21 years longer than the previous update (11) and includes more than 1.5 million person-years.
 Over the 74 years of follow-up, 53% of the study population has died.
 Subjects were considered lost to follow-up upon reaching the oldest observed age at death (106 years).
 By this definition, less than 0.5% of the participants were lost to follow-up.

 Covariates: Subject characteristics, including year of birth, sex (male or female), race (White, Black, or unknown), and work-site (Plant 1, 2, or 3) were obtained from company records.
-Subjects with unknown race (22%) were assumed to be White in this analysis based on available demographics.(10) In a sensitivity analysis, subjects at Plant 1 with missing race were assumed to be Black.
+Subjects with unknown race (22%) were assumed to be White in this analysis based on available demographics (10).
+In a sensitivity analysis, subjects at Plant 1 with missing race were assumed to be Black.

-Exposure: Exposure assessment has been described in previous publications.(23–25) Quantitative exposure to MWF was based on several hundred personal and area size-selective samples for PM (mg/m3) collected across jobs and departments by the research team, in combination with historical industrial hygiene records.
-Scale factors were applied to estimate historical levels of exposure relative to baseline measurements made by the research industrial hygienists (mid 1980s).(23) These scale factors reflect the dramatic decreases in exposure concentrations over the second half of the 20th century, particularly in the early 1970s with the passage of the Occupational Safety and Health Act (OSHA).
+Exposure: Exposure assessment has been described in previous publications (23–25).
+Quantitative exposure to MWF was based on several hundred personal and area size-selective samples for PM (mg/m3) collected across jobs and departments by the research team, in combination with historical industrial hygiene records.
+Scale factors were applied to estimate historical levels of exposure relative to baseline measurements made by the research industrial hygienists (mid 1980s) (23).
+These scale factors reflect the dramatic decreases in exposure concentrations over the second half of the 20th century, particularly in the early 1970s with the passage of the Occupational Safety and Health Act (OSHA).

 MWF exposures were assigned to individuals according to job and department and calendar time, weighted by work time.
 Missing exposure data were interpolated for those missing less than half of their work history.
 The exposure-response models considered exposure to straight, soluble, and synthetic MWFs measured as cumulative exposure to TPM.
 The work history records were initially collected in 1985 and extended up to 1995.
 Exposure-response models for this analysis are based on cumulative MWF exposure (mg/m3-years) lagged by 21 years; lagging accounts for disease latency and is necessitated by the available data.

 Outcome: Data on vital status and cause of death were obtained through the Social Security Administration, the National Death Index, company records, death certificates, and state mortality files (10).
-Causes of death were selected for exposure-outcome modeling based on the previous report on cancer mortality in this cohort (2001).(11)
+Causes of death were selected for exposure-outcome modeling based on the previous report on cancer mortality in this cohort in 2001 (11).